Good Locally Testable Codes with Small Alphabet and Small Query Size: Introduction

-Having chosen $D\subseteq \Delta^k$, it remains to check that the tester $T$ satisfies the compatibility conditions with our $D$.
-We show in Proposition~\ref{PR:sep_nec_and_suff} that this happens if and only if $T$ satisfies a certain assumption called \emph{$\Delta$-separability}.
-This condition fails in general, but we show in Theorem~\ref{TH:reduction_to_sep} that $T$ can be replaced with a $\Delta$-separated $2$-query tester with soundness that is proportional to that of $T$.
+In order to finish, it remains to check that the tester $T$ is $f$-compatible.
+We show in Proposition~\ref{PR:sep_nec_and_suff} that the $f$-compatibility of $T$ is equivalent to another condition called \emph{$\Delta$-separability}.
+While this condition fails in general, we show in Theorem~\ref{TH:reduction_to_sep} that $T$ can be replaced with a $\Delta$-separable $2$-query tester with soundness that is proportional to that of $T$.
+Conveniently, this replacement is also the usual trick to turn an adaptive tester into a nonadaptive tester, so we can also treat non-adaptive $2$-query testers.
 After that replacement, we can finally conclude that the concatenated code $C\circ D\subseteq \Delta^{nk}$ is a $2$-query LTC.

 The proof of Theorem~\ref{TH:main_lin}(i) follows a similar path except that we define $D\subseteq \Delta^k$ by choosing $f_1,\dots,f_k$ to be all the $\F$-linear functions from $\Sigma$ to $\Delta$.
 This gives rise to what we call a \emph{generalized Hadamard code}; see \S\ref{subsec:gen_Hadamard}.
 Similarly to the generalized long code, it can be defined by $2$-letter constraints if and only if $\dim \Delta \geq 2$ (Theorem~\ref{TH:gen_Hadamard_2_test}).